-The cockscomb flower is an annual addition to the flower bed, commonly named for the red variety that is colored similar to the cock’s comb on his head.
-Cockscomb, Celosia cristata, traditionally grown in the red variety, also blooms in the colors of yellow, pink, orange and white.
+The cockscomb flower is an annual addition to the flower bed, commonly named for the red variety similarly colored to the cock’s comb on a rooster’s head.
+Cockscomb, Celosia cristata, traditionally grown in the red variety, also blooms in yellow, pink, orange and white.

 Using the Cockscomb Flower in the Garden